ankostis/jsonschema/docs/errors.rst

     Create a key function that can be used to sort errors by relevance.

-    :argument set weak: a collection of validators to consider to be "weak".
-If there are two errors at the same level of the instance and one is in the set of weak validators, the other error will take priority.
-By default, :validator:`anyOf` and :validator:`oneOf` are considered weak validators and will be superceded by other same-level validation errors.
+    :argument set weak: a collection of checkers to consider to be "weak".
+If there are two errors at the same level of the instance and one is in the set of weak checkers, the other error will take priority.
+By default, :validator:`anyOf` and :validator:`oneOf` are considered weak checkers and will be superceded by other same-level validation errors.
-    :argument set strong: a collection of validators to consider to be "strong"
+    :argument set strong: a collection of checkers to consider to be "strong"